First of all, welcome to the wonderful world of NRL Fantasy Football.

 One of the major mistakes that new Fantasy coaches make is selecting players whose names are familiar, or who are “good footy players”.
 You might find a team like this in the hands of someone who hasn’t read this article…

 The mistake this player has made is essentially not following any sort of method or criteria for player selection.
 In short, we want the bulk of our selections to increase in value by at least $100k, if not $150k+.
 We simplify this by saying an 8-10+ point improvement on their starting break even.
-The reason for this is discussed here.

 So how do we find these players?

-• Team changes where there is an opportunity for increased minutes, both on the incoming and outgoing teams.
+- Team changes where there is an opportunity for increased minutes, both on the incoming and outgoing teams.

-• Team changes where there is an opportunity for a starting 80 minute position due to the departure or retiring of a player.
+- Team changes where there is an opportunity for a starting 80 minute position due to the departure or retiring of a player.

-• Team changes where there is a significant shift in the responsibility of the players (e.g. more/less kicking, adding goal kicking, etc.).
+- Team changes where there is a significant shift in the responsibility of the players (e.g. more/less kicking, adding goal kicking, etc.).

-• Players returning from one or more injuries in the previous year where they had game/s cut short.
+- Players returning from one or more injuries in the previous year where they had game/s cut short.

 If you are selecting a player who should average what we would call a “keeper level score” (i.e., you don’t need to trade them out, barring an injury) you can select players that hold less than 8 points of value.
 Due to the fact you never need to trade these players, the cash generation element is less important, so less value (cash making) is needed.
+Typically for these players we are looking for 4-5 points of value, but the higher the players average, the less important the gain in value.

 Minimum average points required for a “keeper level score” by position:

-Hooker: 55+
+Hooker: 50+

 Middle: 55+